Percy Jackson & the Olympians: The Lightning Thief

 The Lightning Thief is the first book in the series and was released on June 28, 2005.

-When Percy Jackson comes home for summer vacation, he and his mother, Sally Jackson, travel to their cabin in Montauk to escape Percy's stepdad, Gabe Ugliano.
-However, the trip is cut short after a series of harrowing incidents, including an attack by the Minotaur, resulting in his mother's disappearance.
-Percy finds himself at Camp Half-Blood, a training camp for demigods, and discovers that he too is a demigod, son of Poseidon, the Greek god of the sea.
-Percy also learns that his best friend, Grover Underwood, is actually a satyr, and that Zeus suspects Percy has stolen his Master Bolt, the most powerful weapon in the universe.
-To clear his name, save the world from another war between the Olympian gods, and possibly save his mother whose soul was collected by Hades, Percy sets out to retrieve the lightning bolt from Hades, who may be the real thief, after hearing a prophecy from an Oracle of Delphi at Camp Half-Blood.
-Percy, Grover, and Annabeth Chase, a daughter of Athena, start on a journey to the underworld, facing numerous mythological monsters on the way.
-Their underworld visit does not go as planned, and they realise that Hades himself had his helmet of darkness (symbol of his power) stolen.
-After confronting an innocent Hades, they learn that their friend Luke Castellan, son of Hermes, is the real thief who stole the lightning bolt to allow Kronos, the defeated King of the Titans from the past, a chance to rise again and that Ares, the Greek god of war, had been manipulated by Kronos and helped cover up Luke's crime to instigate a war between the Olympians.
-Percy barely holds off Ares in a head-to-head fight which was interrupted by Kronos, who wants Percy alive for his future plans.
-Percy confronts Luke at Camp Half Blood, which ends with Luke attacking him; Percy barely survives and Luke escapes.
-At summer's end, Percy returns home to find his mother back from Hades' realm as an expression of gratitude.
+When Percy Jackson comes home for the summer, he and his mother, Sally Jackson, travel to their cabin in Montauk just like every other year.
+However, the trip halts after multiple incidents, including an attack by the Minotaur, resulting in Sally's disappearance.
+Percy reaches Camp Half-Blood, a demigod training camp, and discovers he is son of Poseidon.
+He also learns his best friend, Grover Underwood, is a satyr, and Zeus suspects Percy has stolen his Master Bolt.
+Percy sets out with Grover, and Annabeth Chase, daughter of Athena, to save his mother and retrieve the lightning bolt from Hades, the suspected thief.
+As they journey to the underworld, they face numerous monsters.
+After confronting Hades, they learn their friend Luke Castellan, son of Hermes, is the thief.
+Luke stole the lightning bolt to allow Kronos, the defeated King of the Titans, to rise again and Ares was manipulated by Kronos and helped cover up Luke's crime to instigate a war between the Olympians.
+Percy confronts Luke at Camp Half Blood, which ends with Luke attacking him; Percy narrowly survives and Luke escapes.
+At summer's end, Percy returns home to his mother back from Hades' realm as an expression of gratitude.

 The book was adapted into a film by 20th Century Fox under the title Percy Jackson & the Olympians: The Lightning Thief (2010), which was directed by Chris Columbus.
 Riordan did not endorse the film.